osmandapp/web/main/docs/user/plugins/trip-recording.md

 ### Overview screen

-To view information about currently recorded track tap on the trip recording widget.
+To view information about currently recorded track tap on the Trip recording widget.

 <Tabs groupId="operating-systems">